 How will I know I have been released?

-When do I move my belongings out?
+If in unit, when do I move my belongings out?

 - This is up to every resident.
 In order for a new resident to move-in you have to remove your belongings from the bed space